helenesauve/proust-app/README.md

 ## Deployment

-I have not yet decided which web host is best suited for this app but will continue to update this README when I reach that point.
+I have not yet decided which web host service is best suited for this app but will continue to update this README when I reach that point.

 ## Contributing